pavelbeard/django-access-timer-middleware/README.md

 # django-access-timer-middleware

-Access timer middlware is a middleware which allow to control access to some paths, like /api/, /admin/ and what you want!
+Access timer middleware is a middleware which allow to control access to some paths, like /api/, /admin/ and what you want!